chromium/subspace/PRINCIPLES.md

 1. Bounds are always checked unless you explicitly ask for them to not be.
 1. Lifetimes are always checked unless you explicitly ask for them to not be.
 1. Small headers.
 C++ compilation speed is proportional to the amount of input.
-    * We will split types into separate headers as much as possible. tokens.
+    * We will split types into separate headers as much as possible.
     * We may provide headers which group together smaller headers for simplicity in smaller projects.
     * We will move implementations out of headers, and out of templates, to reduce header sizes where possible and where it does not have strong performance implications.
-1. We will use doxygen to document all types, functions, and public methods.
+1. We will document all types, functions, and public methods.
     * Documentation will include examples where use is non-trivial.
-    * All functions that can abort() will document under what conditions they do so, with the exception of: use-after-move.
+    * All functions that can `abort()` will document under what conditions they do so, with the exception of: use-after-move.
 1. No null pointers.
 Smart pointers have no null state.
 Functions never return null pointers.
 1. No raw pointers by default.
 Raw pointers throw away all lifetime information, can produce memory safety bugs.
 And raw pointers can be null, which is undesirable.
 1. No expensive and implicit copies.
     * Copies should generally be explicit.
 If we opt into implicit copies, they should be cheap - and [trivial](https://en.cppreference.com/w/cpp/types/is_trivially_copyable).
 1. No surprising heap allocations.
 Types should live on the stack whenever possible.
 They only use internal heap allocations when strictly required: for instance, because they have a dynamic size.
 Instead, the user can choose what lives on the heap through the use of heap-based smart pointers.
 1. No secret sometimes-heap-allocated-sometimes-not optimizations (e.g. the small string optimization).
 This leads to performance cliffs, but worse, pointer stability is unpredictable if a type vends a pointer to its storage